pot4e/Nodes/Viper/phase2/README.md

 After running stake, wait for 1 blocks and check your validation again.
 If you got this, you are success.
 ![alt text](./p10.png)

+# Additionall

+Because the DYM node will close when you close terminal session. to keep the section remaining.
+Please using tmux or screen.